 I fell in love with both hotels as soon as I arrived.
 There is such a sense of peace and you feel really connected to the nature around you as the only noises you’ll hear are the sounds of the birds or the waves crashing on the rocks below.
 The mountains are behind you, the sea is infront of you and you are sandwiched between them which is my favourite place to be!

-After a night we moved over to Perdue Hotel which is Nautical’s sister hotel and my personal favourite of the 2.
+After a night we moved over to another hotel and my personal favourite….

 It has such a beautiful layout.
-Unlike Nautical, Perdue doesn’t have a beach as such, just rocks and ladders where you can jump straight into the sea.
+It didn’t have a beach as such, just rocks and ladders where you can jump straight into the sea.
 The hotel blends seamlessly with the surrounding nature and the rooms are in the form of 14 wooden tents with straw roofs dotted around.

 These are not just any tents though, they are luxury tents with a beautiful wooden interior and a giant, comfortable bed so it felt way more glamping than camping!
 Our tent was number 5,5 and it had an amazing view over the sea, a jacuzzi on the balcony and it was located right next to the swimming pool.

-Perdue is one of the most romantic hotels i’ve been to with amazing sunsets, the clearest sea, delicious food and when the sun has disappeared and the light has dimmed it’s so cozy with candle lit walkways and a cinema under the stars.
+It was one of the most romantic spots i’ve been to with amazing sunsets, the clearest sea, delicious food and when the sun has disappeared and the light has dimmed it’s so cozy with candle lit walkways and a cinema under the stars.

 Breakfast is a glorious feast prepared with local products, organic fruits, and vegetables from the hotel’s own garden.

-Last year I saw a photo of Perdue Hotel on Instagram and it was then that I saved it to my “Must Visit” hotel list.
+Last year I saw a photo on Instagram and it was then that I saved it to my “Must Visit” list.
 (The photo was of their sea jacuzzi or the Mermaid Pool as I call it!)
 So it was only right that I bathed in it and enjoyed the view with a drink… 🙂

-On our final day we went out on the Perdue boat.
-The hotel offers 4 hour tours which sail you along the Faralya coast to Kabak beach, the blue cave, a few others bays and then finish at Butterfly Valley which is one of the most well known and popular beaches in the area.
+On our final day we went out on a cute wooden boat.
+They offer 4 hour tours which sail you along the Faralya coast to Kabak beach, the blue cave, a few others bays and then finish at Butterfly Valley which is one of the most well known and popular beaches in the area.

 My favourite bay was one that was only accessible by boat or a very long trek down the mountain so we had the place all to ourself and spent ages snorkelling around the crystal clear water.